-The main aim of the project is to develop Certified digital accessibility training for diverse groups of key stakeholder as a response for increasing labor market needs for experts in the field of digital accessibility.
+The main aim of the project is to develop Certified digital accessibility training for diverse groups of key stakeholders as a response to the increasing labor market needs for experts in the field of digital accessibility.

-Aim of this project is to develop Certified VET training modules and Accessible web platform focused on digital accessibility to improve the knowledge, skills and competencies of key stakeholders according to web accessibility standards and in order to enable them to respond to the needs of visual, auditory, physical or cognitive disabled as well as older persons or low literacy website visitors / apps users, so they in turn are able to fully access and benefit from the digital era.
+The aim of this project is to develop Certified VET training modules and an Accessible web platform focused on digital accessibility to improve the knowledge, skills, and competencies of key stakeholders according to web accessibility standards and in order to enable them to respond to the needs of visual, auditory, physical or cognitive disabled as well as older persons or low literacy website visitors/apps users, so they are, in turn, able to fully access and benefit from the digital era.

 The project aims to meet the following objectives: